sourcegraph/sourcegraph-public-snapshot/doc/dev/background-information/web/temporary_settings.md

 Update the interface [`TemporarySettingsSchema` in `TemporarySettings.ts`](https://sourcegraph.com/github.com/sourcegraph/sourcegraph/-/blob/client/web/src/settings/temporary/TemporarySettings.ts?L8:18) by adding a key for the setting you want to store.
 The key should be namespaced based on the area of the site that will be using the settings.
 Example names include `'search.collapsedSidebarSections'` or `'codeInsights.hiddenCharts'`.
-The value of the settingcan be any JSON-serializable type.
+The value of the setting can be any JSON-serializable type.

 ### Getting and setting settings